kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 - Unit, integration and e2e tests passing.
 - Manual test for upgrade->downgrade->upgrade path will be performed.
-- Re-evaluate the immutability of `.spec.evictionInterceptors`.
+- Re-evaluate the immutability of `.spec.evictionResponders`.
 It might be better to introduce interceptor registration mechanism suggested in `Alpha2`, to prevent performance issues (every pod creation may have N additional API calls if N interceptors want to register themselves).
 - Asses the state of the [Specialized Lifecycle Management](https://github.com/kubernetes/enhancements/issues/5683)